tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/环境安装与配置/Java 安装与配置_intl.md

 ### 1. Download JDK
 Go to the [Oracle official website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)  to download an appropriate JDK version for installation.
->!You need to download a version for Linux.
+>You need to download a version for Linux.
 Take jdk-8u151-linux-x64.tar.gz as an example.
 The file you downloaded may be another version, but the suffix of your file must be .tar.gz.

 ### 2. Create a directory
 Create a `java` directory in the `/usr/` directory.